Music of Final Fantasy XV: Kingsglaive: Final Fantasy XV Original Soundtrack

 Kingsglaive: Final Fantasy XV Original Soundtrack is the soundtrack album for Kingsglaive, containing all the music featured in the film.
 It was composed by John R. Graham, with added themes from Final Fantasy XV and the main theme composed by Yoko Shimomura.
-The two-CD album on September 7, 2016.
-The album is also available for download from September 13 to November 29, 2016.
+The two-CD album came on September 7, 2016.
+The album was also available for download from September 13 to November 29 the same year.
 It is exclusive to PlayStation Plus subscribers and requires the download of a special mobile application.

-Chris Greening of Video Game Music Online gave the score a rating of 4/5 stars, saying: "Overall, the grand scale of the score was effective.
+Chris Greening of Video Game Music Online gave the score a rating of 4/5 stars: "Overall, the grand scale of the score was effective.
 There is no question by the end of the album that the aim of the director – and composer – was to create a grand-scale orchestral epic.
 While some of the thematic content occasionally gets lost in the bombastic instrumentation, the score itself is heartfelt and authentic, and makes for an enjoyable listen.
 When compared to Advent Children, the score to Kingsglaive is darker and more cinematic, setting a refreshing precedent for any future Final Fantasy films".